alfonsof/azure-java-examples/azurevm/README.md

 * You must have a [Microsoft Azure](https://azure.microsoft.com/) subscription.

+* The code was written for:

+  *  Java 8
+  *  Apache Maven 3
-* The code was written for Java 8 and Azure Management Libraries for Java.
+  *  Azure Management Libraries for Java

 ## Using the code